liliapoteat/drops/README.md

 ByteHacks 2017 Project

 # Setup
+- Get Python 3
 - Clone the repo
 - `cd` into repo
-- Run `python3 -m http.server` (or start web server in any other way)
+- Run `python -m http.server` (or start web server in any other way)